-- Executive Order No 20-39 that extends the expiration date of nursing licenses will expire on 6/30/2020.
-Nurses who have licenses that were to expire in March, April, May and June 2020 must have their licenses renewed by September 28, 2020.
+- Executive Order No 20-39 that extended the expiration date of nursing licenses expired on 6/30/2020.
+Executive Order 20-49 was signed on 6/30/2020 that extends the expiration date of nursing licenses in "good standing" that were to expire in March, April, May and June 2020 to September 15, 2020.
+These licenses must be renewed on or before September 15, 2020.
 Those licenses will lapse if not renewed by that date.
 The mandatory continuing education requirement must be met at the time of renewal. - ⇒ House Bill No. 2016: Passed by the Legislature in the Special Session of 2020 and signed by Governor Kelly with an effective date of 6/9/2020.
 This act concerns the governmental response to the 2020 COVID-19 pandemic in Kansas.
 It contains provisions that impact nurses supporting a healthcare facility's response to the COVID-19 pandemic, which may not be all nurses.
 Here is a brief overview of the provisions that pertain to nurses that meet the criteria: - ♦ The state of disaster emergency continues in existence from March 12, 2020 through September 15, 2020 - APRNs employed to support a facility's response to the COVID-19 pandemic may work as necessary without direction and supervision from a responsible physician.
-A RNA may work as necessary to support the facility's response to the pandemic without direction and supervision from a physician (expires 1/26/2021) - RNs or LPNs may order the collection of throat or nasopharyngeal swab specimens from individual suspected of being infected by COVID-19 for the purposes of testing (expires 1/26/2021) - ♦ LPNs may provide healthcare services appropriate to their education, training and experience when employed or contracted to work to support the facility's response to the pandemic without direction from a RN (expires 1/26/2021) - RNs or LPNs who hold a license that is exempt or inactive or whose license has lapsed within the past five years may provide healthcare services appropriate to their education, training and experience (expires 1/26/2021) - Allows a registered nurse who is serving in the military to volunteer or work within a facility in roles that are appropriate to their education, training and experience (expires 1/26/2021) - A nurse licensed and in good standing in another state may practice as a nurse in the state of Kansas (expires 1/26/2021) - Nurses meeting the requirements of this act may have their license reinstated within five years of lapse without the requirements of continuing education and payment of a fee.
+RNAs may work as necessary to support the facility's response to the pandemic without direction and supervision from a physician (expires 1/26/2021) - RNs or LPNs may order the collection of throat or nasopharyngeal swab specimens from individual suspected of being infected by COVID-19 for the purposes of testing (expires 1/26/2021) - ♦ LPNs may provide healthcare services appropriate to their education, training and experience when employed or contracted to work to support the facility's response to the pandemic without direction from a RN (expires 1/26/2021) - RNs or LPNs who hold a license that is exempt or inactive or whose license has lapsed within the past five years may provide healthcare services appropriate to their education, training and experience (expires 1/26/2021) - Allows a registered nurse who is serving in the military to volunteer or work within a facility in roles that are appropriate to their education, training and experience (expires 1/26/2021) - A nurse licensed and in good standing in another state may practice as a nurse in the state of Kansas (expires 1/26/2021) - Nurses meeting the requirements of this act may have their license reinstated within five years of lapse without the requirements of continuing education and payment of a fee.
 Nurses wanting this provision will be given a temporary license that expires on 1/26/2021.

 After that date, the nurse may apply for reinstatement of license and meet the requirements of reinstatement. - As a reminder, all these provisions impact nurses supporting a healthcare facility's response to the COVID-19 pandemic, which may not be all nurses.
-There is further explanation of these provisions and a link to HB 2016 on our website.
+There is a link to HB 2016 on our website.